grin-compiler/ghc-whole-program-compiler-project/README.md

 stack --stack-root `pwd`/.stack-root install
 ```
 5. Use `gen-exe` and `ext-stg` from terminal. *(it should be in PATH due to the stack install)*

-## Sample applications for GHC-WPC

-There is a set of prepared applications in the [ghc-wpc-sample-programs](https://github.com/grin-compiler/ghc-wpc-sample-programs) repository that you can compile easily to try out GHC-WPC.
-No special preparation needed if you use x64 Linux it's ony the regular stack based workflow.

 ## Why?
 - to make it easy to develop new backends for GHC without extending Cabal with new targets